All Episodes

 There are times here, yes, I'm sometimes weed whacking, sometimes I'm scrubbing a floor.

-But in the same Token, I'm creating marketing, I'm working with uh partners to create exciting events here.
+I'm working with partners to create exciting events here.

-And and it's all part and parcel of being willing to do anything and pitching in, and it makes me happy.
+And it's all part and parcel of being willing to do anything and pitching in, and it makes me happy.

-That's Lydia Higginson, CEO of Dutchess Spirits and Harvest Homestead Farm.
+So go catch it this week after that's Lydia Higginson, CEO of Dutchess Spirits and Harvest Homestead Farm.

 I'm producer Karen Michelle in the Hudson Valley, New York.

-That's all for this edition of On the Job from Hired to Retired, brought to you by Express Employment Professionals.
+That's all for this edition of On the Job from Hired to Retired.

-Find out more at ExpressPros.com.
+Find out more at expressprose.com.

 This podcast is produced by Steve Mencher for Mensch Media, Red Seat Ventures, and iHeartRadio.